dotnet/fsharp/scratch/docs/Log.md

 One conflict: `isLetContinuator` currently lets the `and!` be "inside" the `let!`, but the parser expects `hardwhiteDefnBindingsTerminator`, i.e. `ODECLEND`!

 How much of a problem is it that `let! ... and! ...` is using right-recursion?
+(We seem to use it for `and`...)

+Okay, I think it is time to take a step back.
+The easiest thing to make `and!` is presumably to emulate an existing construct.
+Up to and excluding parsing, `and!` works like `and` (after that there's a difference because, semantically, the `and!` is very much a part of the larger `let!` construct).

+NFO `OAND_BANG` - there's no `OAND`!

+One day lost to `build.cmd` not actually building everything.
+From what I can tell, you *must* use VS or msbuild to rebuild some artefacts.

+## 2018-09-13

+Parsing seem to at least accept my examples.
+Working on type checking now.
+One of the core issue right now if when to call `trans` and `translatedCtxt` on desugared CEs.